Today is Equal Pay Day.

 - Communicated their pay equity initiatives to their employees.

-Engineering consultancy Robert Bird Group have also made impressive progress since joining DCC* in 2015.
+Engineering consultancy Robert Bird Group have also made impressive progress since joining WORK180 in 2015.

-Tackling the gender super gap is another priority for our Endorsed Employers, recognizing the structural impediments currently resulting in women retiring with an average of 52.8% less in super savings compared to men.
+Tackling the gender super gap is another priority for endorsed employers, recognizing the structural impediments currently resulting in women retiring with an average of 52.8% less in super savings compared to men.

-We are proud to see many of DCC’s* Endorsed Employers featured on WGEA’s Pay Equity Ambassador list:
+We are proud to see many of endorsed employers featured on WGEA’s Pay Equity Ambassador list.